AI and Blockchain in Fintech: A Transformation in Payments

 DeFi also enables users to earn passive income through yield farming and staking.
 By locking up their crypto assets in smart contracts, users can earn rewards in the form of interest, liquidity incentives, or governance tokens.
 This mechanism creates new income opportunities for individuals and allows them to make their crypto assets work for them, providing an alternative to traditional savings accounts or investment strategies.

-💡 Example: The DeFi market reached $150 billion in total value locked (TVL) in 2024, proving its growing adoption.
+💡 For example, the DeFi market reached $150 billion in total value locked (TVL) in 2024, proving its growing adoption.

 Biometric & Contactless Payments: The Future of Transactions